prebid/prebid.github.io/dev-docs/prebid-1.0-API.md

 ### Labels
 {:.no_toc}

-Labels can now be specified as a property on either an `adUnit` or on `adUnit.bids[]`.
+Labels can be specified as a property on either an `adUnit` or on `adUnit.bids[]`.
 The presence of a label will disable the ad unit or bidder unless a `sizeConfig` rule has matched and enabled the label or the label has been enabled manually through `pbjs.setConfig({labels:[]})`.
 Defining labels on the ad unit looks like the following:

 {% highlight js %}